It is critical that when voting in the upcoming county council election you understand the “7 vote thing”.

 An example of how casting all 7 votes can work to the detriment of the candidate or candidates you are most interested in getting elected:

 Assume there are 14 candidates running for the 7 Council seats.

 The council candidates’ mother goes to vote.

-Bottom line is that in most Kauai Council elections – mom’s, grandma’s, wives, husbands, sisters, brothers and children of the candidate will often only cast one vote in the Kauai County Council race.
+The bottom line is that in most Kauai Council elections – moms, grandmas, wives, husbands, sisters, brothers, cousins, and children of the candidate will often only cast one vote in the Kauai County Council race.

 This is called “plunking”.
 Others have their definition for plunking but this is how I have come to know the term.

-There is a fundamental hard and fast rule of service in elective office: No matter how smart you are, no matter how hard you work, no matter how good you are in your heart – you cannot serve unless you get elected.
+There is a fundamental hard and fast rule of service in elective office: No matter how smart the candidate is, no matter how hard they work, no matter how good they are in their heart – they cannot serve unless they get elected.

 Please vote.
-Please research all of the candidates and vote only for those you truly believe will represent your core values and yes, please cast one of your 7 county council votes for me, Gary Hooser.
+Please research all of the candidates and vote only for those you truly believe will represent your core values.

 Thank you, gh